In July of 1968, fifty years ago, Pope Paul VI issued his watershed encyclical condemning birth control, Humanae Vitae.

 Today we experience an ongoing wave of sexual abuse scandals in Hollywood and television, politics, college campuses and beyond.
 The pornography industry earns an estimated $95 billion a year globally.
 The recent #MeToo movement cut across every demographic and only seems to grow.

-Two blatant examples come to mind: The HHS Mandate vs. Little Sisters of The Poor (a seven-year ordeal that finally ended with a federal rollback in the fall of 2017), China’s One Child Policy (officially suspended in 2015 but still wrecking havoc on demographics and has done irreparable harm to families, women and souls).
+Two blatant examples come to mind: The HHS Mandate vs. Little Sisters of The Poor (a seven-year ordeal that finally ended with a federal rollback in the fall of 2017), China’s One Child Policy (officially suspended in 2015 but still wreaking havoc on demographics and has done irreparable harm to families, women and souls).

 – New England Journal of Medicine (2017) – Women using the pill have a 20% higher risk of breast cancer or even 40% higher in cases of prolonged use.